sensedeep/dynamodb-onetable/README.md

 Where `operation` is either `read` or `write`.
 The `name` argument is set to the field attribute name.

 The `type` properties defines the attribute data type.
-Valid types include: String, Number, Boolean, Date, Object, Array, Buffer (or `Binary`) and `Set`.
+Valid types include: String, Number, Boolean, Date, Object, Null, Array, Buffer (or `Binary`) and `Set`.
 The Object type is mapped to a `map`, the Array type is mapped to a `list`.
 Dates are stored as Unix numeric epoch date stamps.
 Binary data is supplied via `Buffer` types and is stored as base64 strings in DynamoDB.

 The `validate` property defines a regular expression that is used to validate data before writing to the database.
 Highly recommended.